canalplus/rx-player/tests/performance/README.md

 - `control-current.html` and `control-previous.html` are the A/A control pages.
 They load
   two copies of the generated bundle for the compared branch.

-When adding a scenario, keep in mind that the same `src/main.js` file is bundled against both revisions.
-It consequently has to stay compatible with the branch given to `--branch`, including for the RxPlayer API and imported test files it relies on.
+When adding a scenario, keep in mind that the same selected suite files are bundled against both revisions.
+They consequently have to stay compatible with the branch given to `--branch`, including for the RxPlayer API and imported test files they rely on.